mattermost/docs/source/administration/telemetry.rst

   Information related to channel moderation, including number of channel schemes, number of channels with posting messages disabled for users or guests, number of channels with emoji reactions disabled for users or guests, number of channels with managing members disabled, number of channels with channel mentions disabled for users or guests.

-Groups Configuration Information (Enterprise Edition Only) Information related to AD/LDAP groups, including number of groups synced to Mattermost, teams and channels associated to groups, teams and channels synced with groups, and number of group members
+Groups Configuration Information (Enterprise Edition Only) Information related to AD/LDAP groups, including number of groups synced to Mattermost, teams and channels associated to groups, teams and channels synced with groups, and number of group members.

 Plugin Configuration Information
   Basic information including number of active and inactive plugins, which are using webapp or backend portions, and which pre-packaged plugins are enabled along with their versions.

 Permissions Configuration Information (Enterprise Edition Only) Permissions configured for each role for the System Scheme and each Team Override Scheme created in the system.
-Scheme ID; Team Admin Permissions; Team User Permissions; Channel Admin Permissions; Channel User Permissions; Number of teams the scheme is associated with
+Scheme ID; Team Admin Permissions; Team User Permissions; Channel Admin Permissions; Channel User Permissions; Number of teams the scheme is associated with.

 Aggregated Usage Statistics
   Non-personally identifiable summations of basic usage statistics: Number of enabled and disabled accounts, number of user logins in the last 24 hours and the last 30 days, number of users active in the last day/month, whether APIv3 endpoints were used in the last 24 hours, number of posts, channels, teams, guest accounts, and bots.